kp4md/TunaTinS/README.md

 7. Save the edited sketch and upload it to your Arduino.
 8. It is normal to observe 2-3 Hz frequency drift over time due to temperature variation.

-The 01 January 2022 sketch release v2.0.0 is posted at https://github.com/kp4md/TunaTinS/releases/tag/v2.0.0-beta and includes the following updates since the 15APR21 release:
+The previous 01 January 2022 sketch release v2.0.0 added the following updates since the 15APR21 release:

 1. 630 meter and 6 meter bands have been added.
 The Si5351 synthesizer now covers 12 amateur frequency bands from 472 kHz through 50 MHz.
 2. 45 lines have been eliminated by moving the band constants into arrays and cleaning up the code.
 The compiled program size is now 23204 bytes.